-Tree protection barriers: Protective fencing will be installed prior to the commencement of any development activity and will be retained in the positions shown on the tree protection plan (AATPP12EL).
+Tree protection barriers: Protective fencing will be installed prior to the commencement of any development activity and will be retained in the positions shown on the tree protection plan (AATPP34PA).
 The fencing will be to the BS 5837:2012 'Trees in relation to design, demolition and construction - recommendations' (section 6.2) i.e. preformed galvanised steel mesh panels ('Heras' or similar) facings on a driven braced scaffold pole framework.
 It will be retained at the locations shown until construction is completed.
 It may be moved or removed only with notice to and consent from the local planning authority.

-Ground protection: Temporary ground protection to be installed within RPA's of T1 and T2 should be capable of supporting pedestrian movements only, a single thickness of scaffold boards placed either on top of a driven scaffold frame, so as to form a suspended walkway, or on top of a compression-resistant layer (e.g. 100 mm depth of woodchip), laid onto a geotextile membrane.
+Ground protection: Temporary ground protection to be installed within RPA's of T1, T2 and T3 and should be capable of supporting pedestrian movements only, a single thickness of scaffold boards placed either on top of a driven scaffold frame, so as to form a suspended walkway, or on top of a compression-resistant layer (e.g. 100 mm depth of woodchip), laid onto a geotextile membrane.

-Storage and handling of materials: This site has sufficient space for materials to be stored and handled as shownon the Tree Protection Plan (AATPP12EL).
+Storage and handling of materials: This site has sufficient space for materials to be stored and handled as shownon the Tree Protection Plan (AATPP34PA).

-Contractors parking: There is sufficient space on Ellerdale Road for parking.
+Contractors Parking: There is sufficient space on the front drive way for parking.

-Welfare facilities: Toilets and hand washing facilities shall be made available within the property.
+Welfare Facilities: Toilets and hand washing facilities shall be made available within the property.